hiradyazdan/sdf-ray4d-engine/README.md

 ***Note:***

-- `glslang` (The latest pull 18 Sept.) has a typo in its cmake config.
-  Please modify its `CMakeLists.txt` at line `144` to `endif(MSVC AND OVERRIDE_MSVCCRT)`.
-- `nodeeditor` also has a conflict with vcpkg that have to manually remove a snippet of code from the CMakeLists.txt in `nodeeditor/external/CMakeLists.txt` as below:
+- `nodeeditor` has a conflict with vcpkg that have to manually remove a snippet of code from the CMakeLists.txt in `nodeeditor/external/CMakeLists.txt` as below:

 ```cmake